bhamail/pinexus/src/site/markdown/repotest.md

     Here's a file you can use: : [mysettings.xml](scripts/mysettings.xml) Don't forget to replace `the-Pi-IP-address` with actual IP address of your Pi.

-  2. Run a maven build will use your Nexus repo by adding the `-s` parameter to use this settings file:
+  2. Run any maven build with a custom settings file to use your Nexus repo.
+Just add the `-s` parameter to use this settings file:

         mvn -s mysettings.xml package